Colonial-Dev/FTL/test_site/src/example.md

 Unlike the inline flavor, block shortcodes can capture an arbitrary block of text!
 {% endsc %}

+Here are some emojis expanded from their names: :smile: :skull: :eagle:

 Here's an image:

 ![Ya boi](image.png)